Program of Studies 2026-2027 » Art

 1 Credit Grades 10-12

-In this studio course students learn basic clay hand-building and glazing techniques in preparation for learning more advanced methods of clay construction.
-In the second half of the course students develop these techniques through more complex assignments.
-Craftsmanship, creativity, critical thinking and problem solving are emphasized in the development of a variety of finished clay projects.
-Grading includes preliminary drawings, clay work, critiques and written assessments.
+In this studio course, students learn basic clay hand-building and glazing techniques in preparation for learning more advanced methods of clay construction.
+In the second half of the course, students develop these techniques through more complex assignments.
+Craftsmanship, creativity, critical thinking, and problem-solving are emphasized in the development of a variety of finished clay projects.
+Grading includes preliminary drawings, clay work, critiques, and written assessments.

 Advanced Pottery 1620